 You need to have achieved, or be predicted to achieve, at least a 2(i) honours degree.
 If your degree classification is lower but you hold a PhD or Masters qualification or confirmed equivalent you will also be eligible as they equate to a First and a 2(i) respectively.

-No, however, you will either need a degree with a strong mathematical content, or have extensive mathematical professional experience, or you have undertaken (or are undertaking) a Subject Knowledge Enhancement (SKE) course in Mathematics.
+No, however, you will either need a degree with a strong mathematical content, or have extensive mathematical professional experience, or you have undertaken (or are undertaking) a Subject Knowledge Enhancement (SKE) course in Mathematics of at least 20 weeks in duration.
 This will be discussed with you on an individual basis regarding your degree's match and suitability.

 Yes, you are welcome to apply but you need to demonstrate significant relevant experience.

-We will consider applications from those that have a 2:2 degree classification where there is strong evidence of subject knowledge together with either more advanced study or some relevant experience, such as mathematical professional or teaching experience and/or experience of work with young people.
-What is deemed 'relevant' will be at the discretion of the Scholarship scheme administrators.
+We will consider applications from those that have a 2:2 degree classification where there is strong evidence of subject knowledge together with either more advanced study or some relevant experience, such as mathematical professional or teaching experience and/or experience of working with young people.
+What is deemed 'relevant' will be at the discretion of the Maths Scholarships Team.